anovos/anovos-docs/docs/api/data_report/report_generation.md

         local or emr or databricks option.
 Default is kept as local final_report_path
         Path where the report will be saved.
-(Default value = ".")
+(Default value = ".") output_type
+        Time category of analysis which can be between "Daily", "Hourly", "Weekly"

     Returns
     -------